soilwise-he/harvesters/cordis/README.md

 * The Project Publication records in table 'items' get enriched with the title from Virtuoso.
 * Cordis Projects get added to table 'items', if not already there.
+* The hash gets calculated, based on the title and the result object.

 **Step 3** is to invoke **DBWrite** with parameter '**turtle'**.